open-ribbon/documentation/docs/file-types/fsl.md

 #### `EventSegment`

 Each segment is `0x18` bytes in length.
-Events are independent objects, and as such their durations may last longer than the current segment.
+Events may have durations that last shorter or longer than the current segment.

 | Offset | Type | Name | Notes |
 |-|-|-|-|